 I perform research in a wide range of areas, and am always keen to diversify my work.
 Please contact me if you would like to collaborate.

 Topological phases of matter is an active and rapidly-growing field of research.
 So far, my focus has been broadly on the fractional quantum Hall effect and the Hofstadter model.
 During my PhD, I studied a series of lattice-generalised fractional quantum Hall states called fractional Chern insulators.
-Specifically, we numerically verified a predicted filling fraction series for higher Chern bands in the Hofstadter model using exact diagonalization.
-Currently, I am investigating fractional quantum Hall states in the flat bands of Moiré superstructures using infinite cylinder density matrix renormalization group.
-Motivated by the progress in the field of twisted bilayer graphene, we are finding ways to characterize and engineer exotic fractional states in realistic bilayer materials.
+Specifically, we verified a predicted filling fraction series for higher Chern bands in the Hofstadter model numerically using exact diagonalization.
+Currently, I am investigating fractional quantum Hall states in the flat bands of moiré superstructures using the infinite cylinder density matrix renormalization group.
+Motivated by the progress in the field of twisted bilayer graphene, we are finding ways to characterize and engineer exotic fractional states in realistic bilayer materials and beyond.

 Quantum Monte Carlo is a leading numerical technique for electronic structure calculations, and unlike competing techniques, such as density functional theory, can potentially compute energies to arbitrary accuracy.
 Efficiently computing forces with quantum Monte Carlo however, was a great challenge for the community, mainly due to the heavy tails of the force distribution.
 After several decades work, forces can now be efficiently computed and are routinely used to relax atoms in molecules and crystals.
 Using the lessons learned from calculating forces, we implemented a method to compute the matrix of force constants in quantum Monte Carlo.
 We showed that, for simple molecules, this method can relax atoms more quickly and compute the vibrational eigenfrequencies more accurately, compared to existing algorithms.